pletfix/app/README.md

 Install Pletfix by entering the Composer's create-project command in your terminal:

     composer create-project pletfix/app --repository=https://raw.githubusercontent.com/pletfix/app/master/packages.json my-project-name

-The command above create a fresh Pletfix Application in the directory you specify (here "my-project-name").

 The command above creates a directory you specify (here "my-project-name") and downloads the package in this folder.